-Many of the concerns specific to New Shipper SEBs are no longer an issue for newly filed AD/CVD entries because Congress revoked the New Shipper SEB option when Congress enacted the Trade Facilitation and Trade Enforcement Act on February 24, 2016 (see Section 433 of P.L.
-114-125).
-Accordingly, importers no longer have an option to post an SEB in lieu of the cash deposit during New Shipper reviews.
+Many of the concerns specific to New Shipper SEBs are no longer an issue for newly filed AD/CVD entries because Congress revoked the New Shipper SEB option when it enacted the Trade Facilitation and Trade Enforcement Act (P.L.
+114-125) on February 24, 2016.
+(See Section 433 of P.L.
+114-125.)
+Accordingly, importers no longer have the option to post an SEB in lieu of the cash deposit during new shipper reviews.

-CBP will continue to leverage its authority to require additional security in order to address risks and to maximize the collection of duties due to the U.S. Government for future entries.
-Although CBP uses all of its legal authority to collect secured AD/CVD debt from sureties, CBP faces significant legal challenges from sureties when attempting to collect on those bonds that secure AD/CVD bills.
-In some cases, sureties have refused to pay secured debts even after admitting to having no legal basis for nonpayment.
+CBP will continue to leverage its authority to require additional security to address risks and to maximize the collection of duties due to the U.S. Government for future entries.
+Although CBP uses all of its legal authorities to collect secured AD/CVD debt from sureties, in some instances CBP continues to face challenges when attempting to collect on bonds that secure AD/CVD bills.